arcana-lab/noelle/README.md

 ## Building NOELLE

-To build and install NOELLE: run `make` from the repository root directory.
+To build and install NOELLE you need to configure it first.
+From the root directory run `make menuconfig` setting your preferences then run `make`.

 Run `make clean` from the root directory to clean the repository.
+This will also clean the configuration generated with `make menuconfig`.

 Run `make uninstall` from the root directory to uninstall the NOELLE installation.
+This will **not** clean the repository.

 ## Testing NOELLE
 To run all tests, invoke the following commands:
 ```
-make clean ;
-cd tests ;
+cd tests
+make clean      # optional but recommended
-make ;
+make
 ```

 ## Repository structure